cmcverry/captchaThis/README.md

-# Captcha_This!
+# Captcha This!

-This web app uses a image scraper microservice to dynamically create a 4x4 grid of images (essentially, an image captcha) based on user input.
+Captcha This! is a fun, interactive web app that dynamically creates a grid of images (essentially, an image captcha) based on a user-entered search term.

-The microservice used by this web app pulls images from Bing image search.
-Specifically, the top 15 images from a search query.
-Captcha This! and the microservice communicate via sockets.
-Currently, the web app is set connect with the microserivce at 127.0.0.1:4440.
+This version is not currently web hosted and can only be run locally.
+To run locally, Python >= v3.10.5 and Node >= v16.15.1 must be installed.
+The web app server and microservice server must be started seperately.
+After successfully starting up both, navigate to 127.0.0.1:5000 in your web browser.

-The web app runs on 127.0.0.1:5000.
+The microserivce and web app run on 127.0.0.1:4440 and 127.0.0.1:5000, respecfully.

+## Instructions
 In order to play the game, a user must enter a search term, wait for the grid to load, and then select the correct images.

-Image grids are always create randomlly, however, successive search terms of the same value will yield similar images, since the images being grabbed are always the top 15 images for that search term.
+Image captcha are always generated randomlly, however, successive usage of the same search term will yield similar images, because the images being grabbed are the top 16 images for a search term's search results.